Manu404/WikiRef/README.md

 Example, building for macOS 13 Ventura ARM 64 : "./multiplateform_build -p osx.13-arm64"

-#### Beerz, greetz and personal words
+### Beerz, greetz and personal words

 If you like this tool, let me know, it's always appreciated, [contact@emmmanuelistace.be](mailto:contact@emmmanuelistace.be) .

 As well, if you have any comments or would like any request, I'm totally open for them.

-I would like to give a big hug to [BadMulch](https://twitter.com/badmulch), [BienfaitsPourTous](https://bienfaitspourtous.fr/) and their [communities](https://discord.gg/VA3kbYjCMn) around the [PolitiWiki project](https://politiwiki.fr/), for their support, greetz, ideas and for whom this tool was developed and gave me company during the development when I was streaming it on their discord server.
+I would like to give a big hug to [BadMulch](https://twitter.com/badmulch), [BienfaitsPourTous](https://bienfaitspourtous.fr/) and their [communities](https://discord.gg/VA3kbYjCMn) around the [PolitiWiki project](https://politiwiki.fr/), for their support, greetz, ideas and for whom this tool was developed and gave me company during the development when I was streaming it on their discord server and overall moral support.